 The advantages and obstacles of alpine solar plants in summary:

-About 50% of solar energy is produced in the winter half-year
+Around three times more solar energy is produced in the winter half-year

 As a comparison: A solar plant in the lowlands produces only about 25-30% of its electricity during winter.